mlc-ai/mlc-llm/docs/get_started/try_out.rst

   .. tab:: Web Browser

-    With the advancements of WebGPU, we can now run LLM directly on web browsers.
-You have the opportunity to experience the web version of MLC LLM through `WebLLM <https://mlc.ai/webllm>`__.
+    With the advancements of WebGPU, we can now run LLM completely in the web browser environment.
+    You can try out the web version of MLC LLM in `WebLLM <https://mlc.ai/web-llm>`__.

-    Once the parameters have been fetched and stored in the local cache, you can begin interacting with the model without the need for an internet connection.
+    In WebLLM, once the model weights are fetched and stored in the local cache in the first run, you can start to interact with the model without Internet connection.

     A WebGPU-compatible browser and a local GPU are needed to run WebLLM.
 You can download the latest Google Chrome and use `WebGPU Report <https://webgpureport.org/>`__ to verify the functionality of WebGPU on your browser.